 - Calm waters for paddling and fishing, wide rural roads for biking, and easy trails for family hikes.

 - Train Mountain Railroad Museum – Longest miniature railroad, with over 30 miles of track, the world’s largest privately owned caboose collection, and over 60 full-size rolling stock.
-Self-guided walking tours Mon-Friday, and call to see if rail tours are available when you plan to visit.
+FREE self-guided walking tours Mon-Friday, and call to see if rail tours are available when you plan to visit.
+Open M-F, 9 am – 2 pm, with self-guided walking tours and video tours.
 36941 S. Chiloquin Road.

-- Klamath & Western Railroad –Summer Saturday rides on 2 miles of track.
+- Klamath & Western Railroad –FREE summer Saturday rides on 2 miles of track.
 Next door to Train Mountain.

 - Fort Klamath Museum – Visit with a “real” cavalry guide, see memorabilia and a model of the 1860s military fort, view Modoc Indian graves, and visit an old school house.
 52699 Hwy 62.

 - Collier State Park Logging Museum – Expansive outdoor logging museum and pioneer village, with Junior Ranger activities.
+Open year-round.
 46000 Hwy 97 N.

 - Collier State Park Day and evening summer programs – Learn from a mountain man, search for Bigfoot, or watch a blacksmith.